 Orthorexia is a serious disordered eating pattern that can have grave mental and physical health consequences, and people suffering from it need professional help.

-If you or someone you know is suffering from orthorexia, or any other eating disorder, and you are being denied benefits by your insurance, please call Kantor & Kantor for a free consultation at 800-446-7529.
+If you or someone you know is suffering from orthorexia, or any other eating disorder, and you are being denied benefits by your insurance, please call Kantor & Kantor for a free consultation.

 We understand, and we can help.